 As the University of Cincinnati dedicates more resources and energy toward commercializing important discoveries by faculty, there’s a significant impetus to ensure that both the faculty member and the institution are protected from institutional conflicts of interest.
 Managing institutional conflicts is a new endeavor for the Office of Research but an important addition as we facilitate the transition of faculty developed therapeutics and devices from patent acquisition to human subject evaluation.
 The safety and welfare of human subjects is one of the core values of academic institutions; the protection of human subjects will not be compromised by the existence or even the reasonable appearance of institutional conflicts of interest.
 Policies and procedures will be developed to protect against exposure from risks related to institutional interests.
-The Office for Ethics in Industry Engagement will be responsible for identifying and mitigating institutional conflicts of interest and will work directly with the Office of Innovation to ensure a seamless process for moving scientific breakthroughs into market opportunities.
+The Office of Research - Security & Ethics will be responsible for identifying and mitigating institutional conflicts of interest and will work directly with the Office of Innovation to ensure a seamless process for moving scientific breakthroughs into market opportunities.
 Both offices strive to be faculty centric, aiming to advance university innovation while protecting the integrity of the research and the institution.

 Conflicts of interest that are related to research funded by the Public Health Service will be made publicly accessible in accordance with 42 C.F.R Section 50.605.
 Requests for this information should be emailed to: ConflictofInterest@uc.edu.